Semeonart/GenusTwoDAHA-Basis/README.md

 7. RepresentationAlgebras.wl
    This package is used to define coordinate ring of the representation variety.

+8. ABL18-g2b0sl2.m
+   Generators and Relations of the set thoretic cut-off for genus two character variety obtained via program math.gmu.edu/%7eslawton3/trace-identities.nb using the following input: FromSnapPyList["Generators: a,b,c,d Relators: abABcdCD"];
+   We use this list of relations in CommutativeIsomorphism.nb

 -----------Precomputed data, "cache" subdirectory------------

 Some of the computations used in this project are rather resourse heavy.
 For this reason we include precomputed files with an output